How old school bhangra is influencing South Asian music today (2024)

 When did bhangra become popular? ›

-Bhangra is often adapted to suit women in this circ*mstance, in choices of moves, costumes, and props.
+Bhangra is often adapted to suit women in this circumstance, in choices of moves, costumes, and props.
 This was concurrent with the rise in popularity of bhangra music abroad in the 1970s and 1980s, mixing with Western music genres.

 What does bhangra symbolize? ›